NVIDIA/TensorRT-LLM/docs/source/performance/perf-overview.md

 trtllm-bench --model $model_name build --tp_size $tp_size --quantization FP8 --dataset $dataset_file
 ```

+When providing `--dataset` in the sub-command, `trtllm-bench build` uses high-level statistics of the dataset, i.e., average input and output lengths and max sequence length, and tuning heuristics to optimize engine build settings.

-or if you would like to build for a specific sequence length:
+Alternatively, if you would like to build with specific engine build settings:

 ```
-trtllm-bench --model $model_name build --tp_size $tp_size --quantization FP8 --max_seq_length $seq_len
+trtllm-bench --model $model_name build --tp_size $tp_size --quantization FP8 --max_seq_length $seq_len --max_batch_size $max_bs --max_num_tokens $max_token
 ```
+If not specified, `$max_bs` and `$max_token` are default to `2048` and `8192`, respectively.

 If you would like to build an FP16 engine without any quantization, simply remove the `--quantization FP8` option.